Standard Precautions, Transmission Based, Surgical Asepsis: NCLEX-RN

 The principles and techniques of surgical asepsis are applied when the skin is not intact and also when internal areas of the body are being entered, cared for, or treated.
 Surgical asepsis is used for wound care, during all invasive procedures including surgical procedures and other invasive procedures such as endoscopy, for the administration of intravenous medications, for wound care, and for the insertion of an indwelling urinary catheter as well as other internally placed tubes like central lines and peripheral intravenous lines.

 Handwashing is the best and most effective way to prevent the spread of infection when it is done correctly and properly.
-Proper hand washing can be done with friction and regular soap and water or a special alcohol based hand sanitizing antimicrobial solution, for at least 20 seconds.
+Proper handwashing can be done with friction and regular soap and water or special alcohol-based hand sanitizing antimicrobial solution, for at least 20 seconds.

 Handwashing is done using friction for a minimum of twenty seconds before and after each client contact, in addition to other times such as before and after donning and removing gloves.

 Alcohol-based hand cleansers are not a substitute for good handwashing, however, they can be used when running water and soap are not accessible.
 Alcohol-based handwashing products are liberally applied to the entire hand after which the hands are rubbed until the entire hand is dried completely.